Jeet267/full-stack-task-management-app/README.md

 PORT=5000
 MONGO_URI=your_mongo_connection_string
 JWT_SECRET=your_jwt_secret
-Replace your_mongo_connection_string with your MongoDB Atlas URI or local MongoDB URI, and your_jwt_secret with a secure key.
+Replace your_mongo_connection_string with your MongoDB connection string and your_jwt_secret with a secure key.

 Run the Server: